danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 ### Locking Pattern: Immutable State

-_The_ lesson in graphics API design over the last decide is that immutable state objects rule, because they both lead to simpler driver stacks and also better performance.
+_The_ lesson in graphics API design over the last decade is that immutable state objects rule, because they both lead to simpler driver stacks and also better performance.
 Vulkan instead of the OpenGL with it's ridiculous amount of mutable and implicit state is the big example, but atomic instead of legacy